Virtual call centers are one of the growth areas in modern organizations.

 Situations can change without warning and information needs arise quickly.
-Notifications on price changes, product availability, staff scheduling or even weather events may need to be communicated fast.
+Notifications on price changes, product availability, staff scheduling, or even weather events may need to be communicated fast.

 However, these may not affect everyone.
 By alerting all team members to information that may not concern or be relevant to them, you risk becoming the boy who cried wolf.
 Staff will learn to ignore your messages, and what you say gets lost in the ether.

-Targeting internal communications by team, group or location increases relevance and readership.
+Targeting internal communications by the team, group or location increases relevance and readership.
 It’s the same philosophy as in the consumer world.
 If your message has meaning, it will be heard.

 The nature of virtual call centers is that managers can’t see their team working diligently in front of them.